qurle/type/README.md

 Distractions and interfaces may restrain your thoughts.
 Unleash your creativity and just type your thoughts / blog posts / notes / docs.

 You can also switch between themes and fonts.
-Every wish to have notebook with colored pages?
+Ever wished to have notebook with colored pages?

 ![themes and fonts of type](https://github.com/qurle/type/blob/main/.github/style.png)